fischpo/CUE-Sheet-Tracks/README.md

 `CUE.py "C:\Users\Desktop\cover.jpg"`

 ## Issues
-As far as I have tested there seems to be no problem.
-If perchance there is, please raise it [here](https://github.com/fischpo/CUE-Sheet-Tracks/issues).
+If there are any issues, please raise it [here](https://github.com/fischpo/CUE-Sheet-Tracks/issues).